dbt-labs/docs.getdbt.com/contributing/content-style-guide.md

 ## Capitalization

 We should only capitalize products (dbt Explorer, dbt Cloud), but not features like column-level lineage.
-We also capitalize Acronyms and proper nouns.
+We also capitalize acronyms and proper nouns.
 Refer to [MS Style guide on capitalization](https://learn.microsoft.com/en-us/style-guide/capitalization) for more information.

 ## Titles